Twitter changes rules, suspends account tracking Elon Musk's jet

 Sweeney said he immediately filed an online form to appeal the suspension.
 Later, his personal account was also suspended, with a message saying it violated Twitter’s rules “against platform manipulation and spam.”

-And then hours later, the flight-tracking account was back again.
-Sweeney said his appeal was apparently successful.
-Musk and Twitter's policy team then sought to publicly explain that Twitter now has new rules.
+And then hours later, the flight-tracking account was back again, before it was shut down anew.
+Musk and Twitter's policy team had sought to publicly explain Wednesday that Twitter now has new rules.

 “Any account doxxing real-time location info of anyone will be suspended, as it is a physical safety violation,” Musk tweeted.
 “This includes posting links to sites with real-time location info.
 Posting locations someone traveled to on a slightly delayed basis isn’t a safety problem, so is ok.”

-“Doxxing” general refers to disclosing publicly someone's identity, address, or other personal details.
+“Doxxing” refers to disclosing online someone's identity, address, or other personal details.

 For Sweeney, it was the latest in a longtime tangle with the billionaire.
 The University of Central Florida student said Musk last year sent him a private message offering $5,000 to take the jet-tracking account down, citing security concerns.
 Musk later stopped communicating to Sweeney, who never deleted the account.
 Their exchange was first reported by tech news outlet Protocol earlier this year.